RAM-W600: A Multi-Task Wrist Dataset and Benchmark for Rheumatoid Arthritis: Detailed Information of RAM-W600

 \subsection{Data Pre-Processing}

-In the pre-processing pipeline of RAM-W600 (Fig.~\ref{fig:data_filter}), we first localize the ROI around the wrist across all 621 DICOM-format hand radiographs.
-For the wrist bone segmentation task, we exclude 251 images exhibiting bony ankylosis associated with advanced RA, resulting in a curated subset of 443 BMP-format images for segmentation.
-For the BE classification task, we exclude only 73 non-RA images from the external DHA dataset, retaining all 548 RA cases from our internal dataset.
-These cases are subsequently converted to BMP format, and six joint-level crops are extracted per image, yielding a total of 3288 samples for BE classification.
+In the pre-processing pipeline of RAM-W600 (Fig.~\ref{fig:data_filter}), we first localize the ROI around the wrist across all 1048 DICOM-format hand radiographs.
+For the wrist bone segmentation task, we exclude 430 images exhibiting bony ankylosis associated with advanced RA, resulting in a curated subset of 618 BMP-format images for segmentation.
+For the BE classification task, we exclude only 248 non-RA images from the internal and external cohorts, retaining 800 RA cases from our internal dataset.
+These cases are subsequently converted to BMP format, and six joint-level crops are extracted per image, yielding a total of 4800 samples for BE classification.

 The wrist bone segmentation dataset and the SvdH BE scoring dataset are split independently.
 To prevent data leakage and reduce potential bias, we randomly partition the cases into training, validation, and test sets based on unique patient IDs using an approximate ratio of 70\%/10\%/20\%.
 Table~\ref{tab:dataset_distribution} summarizes the distribution of the six wrist joints (1st Metacarpal, Trapezium, Scaphoid, Lunate, Radius, and Ulna) across scores 0–5 within the training, validation, and test subsets of both datasets.
 The majority of joints are assigned an SvdH BE score of 0, while those with a score of 5 are extremely rare.
 In both tasks, the number of joints decreases as the score increases, resulting in a clearly imbalanced distribution.